 - Teaching assistants and graduate assistants are not eligible.

 - The recipient must agree to appear in person at the Honors Medals Ceremony held each April/May.

 - Nominations are reviewed by the selection committee, comprised of members of the Honors faculty and students from the Honors Council.

-- Nominees will be notified of their nomination in early February.
-The Honors Program will ask each nominee for confirmation of availability to attend the Honors Medals Brunch and Ceremony and will also request a current curriculum vitae and description of involvement with the Honors Program.
+- Nominees will be notified of their nomination in late March.
+The Honors Program will ask each nominee for confirmation of availability to attend the Honors Medals Ceremony and will also request a current curriculum vitae and description of involvement with the Honors Program.

 - Nominees who confirm availability and submit required materials will continue in the process and be considered by the committee for the award.